ESSENTIAL CLUB INFO

-Held on the 2nd and 4th Fridays of the month at Earls Barton Working Men's Club in Northants, a typical Kontra evening will showcase three varied, top quality acoustic roots acts who play for 45 minutes each approx. The club starts at 8pm and runs through till 11pm, and though it is non-profit making we do charge a token £3 admission to cover costs.
-We also welcome voluntary donations.
-Our Earls Barton venue is ideal for acoustic music: characterful and friendly (it also serves real ale) and can be found at 1 Queen Street, Earls Barton, Northants, NN6 0LN (see map at bottom).
+Held on the 2nd and 4th Fridays of the month at Earls Barton Working Men's Club in Northants, a typical Kontra evening will showcase three varied, top quality acoustic roots acts who play for 45 minutes each approx. The club starts at 8pm and runs through till 11pm, and though it is non-profit making we do charge a token £3 admission to cover costs and welcome voluntary donations.
+Our Earls Barton venue is ideal for acoustic music: characterful and friendly (it also serves real ale) and can be found at 1 Queen Street, Earls Barton, Northants, NN6 0LN.
+Further info and history below.

 KONTRA ROOTS CLUB

 Throughout a long and respected music career, Scottish singer-songwriter Sandy McLelland has contributed to the artistic achievements of numerous artists and projects throughout the world: pop, rock, film music, symphony orchestras, all have benefitted from his considerable expertise.
 Accomplished across many diverse musical styles, his own music - often full and vibrant, sometimes achingly bare and personal - represents the culmination of a lifetimes' work, unashamedly paying respect to the American country, blues, folk and soul music he absorbed in his early days in Glasgow.
 His remarkable debut album, Cross The Line, released in autumn 2019, immediately attracted stunning reviews and promptly went to the top of the iTunes Country charts.
 A remarkable late-flowering talent.

 27th MARCH GUESTS

 The return of one of the club’s oldest friends, who always goes down a storm.
 Bernard is an excellent singer-songwriter and multi-instrumentalist from Cambridge, whose distinctively English songs blend world music rhythms with folk and blues stylings.